gto76/my-linux-setup/conf-files/bash/README.md

 * gl -> git log - Nicely  decorated log with graph on the side
 * gd -> git diff
 * ga FILE... -> git add
+* gu -> git remote update - Pulls info about the state of the remote repo

 #### Network
 * ip1 - Prints your local ip